 Neighborhood character involves the look, feel, and movement within a residential area.
 It involves all aspects of land use, lot size, structure heights, and greenery, while also looking at business uses, walkable main streets, safe alleyways, and automobile traffic flow.
 Implementation strategies must work to preserve and enhance what residents value in the neighborhood, while also working to improve on or add what is missing.
 This is accomplished through a variety of activities, including but not limited to all activities associated with protecting and enhancing the neighborhood character.
-Strategies related to neighborhood character are those including but not limited to the below recommendations.
+Strategies related to neighborhood character are those including but not limited to the recommendations below.

-- Develop incentive programs to rehabilitate and preserve existing housing stock and/or develop new housing stock. - Create infill housing programs to increase residential projects on existing residential sites.
+- Develop incentive programs to rehabilitate and preserve existing housing stock and/or develop new housing stock. - Create infill housing programs to increase residential projects on existing residential sites. - Support affordable homeownership opportunities through first-time homebuyer, down-payment and utility assistance programs. - Create programs and incentive to increase affordable and workforce housing, mixed-income projects, mixed-use projects. - Create programs and incentives to mitigate the costs of historic preservation and rehabilitation. - Create programs and incentives to promote age in place opportunities for existing and new housing stock. - Capitalize on and preserve Miami's Mid-Century Modern (MiMo) prevailing design aesthetic exhibited by North Beach's historic buildings.

-- Support affordable homeownership opportunities through first-time homebuyer, down-payment and utility assistance programs. - Create incentive programs to increase workforce housing, mixed-income projects, mixed-use projects, and mitigate the costs of historic preservation and rehabilitation. - Capitalize on and preserve the Miami Modern (MiMo) prevailing design aesthetic exhibited by North Beach's historic buildings. - Partner with the Miami Beach Housing Authority and the City's Housing and Community Services Department to protect existing residents and provide affordable housing and homeownership opportunities. - Work with the City to ensure property owners are meeting code compliance standards and implement remedies
+- Partner with the Miami Beach Housing Authority and the City's Housing and Community Services Department to protect existing residents and provide affordable housing and homeownership opportunities. - Work with the City to ensure property owners are meeting code compliance standards and implement remedies. - Partner with the City to explore creation of Transfer of Development Rights (TDR) Districts noting that any such action would require voter referendum approval.

 8.4.1.
-Partner with the City and explore creation of Transfer of Development Rights (TDR) Districts.
 Key Sub-Areas for Phase I Redevelopment